 New updates in this release

-User Groups (Pro)
+User Groups (Pro plan)

 Create User Groups which are then used to set Attachment Access Rights.
 Examples of user groups: SalesforceAdmins, IT-Team, APAC Operations, Sales Operations, Contractors.